MichalMiechowicz/Portfolio/README.md

 # O mnie
 Cześć, jestem Michał - zapraszam Cię do mojego portfolio.
-Jestem zdeterminowany i pełen chęci do tego, aby swoje zdobyte doświadczenie i umiejętności przedłożyć do świata IT.
+Jestem zdeterminowany i pełen chęci do tego, aby zdobyte doświadczenie i umiejętności przenieść do świata IT.

 # About me
 Hi, I'm Michael - I invite you to my portfolio.
-I am determined and full of desire to make my experience and skills to submit to the IT world.
+I am determined and full of desire to gain experience and the ability to transfer to the world of IT.

 # Technologie i Narzędzia / Technologies and tools